 (2) Both valves, and valve seats in the case of single-bodied double seat valves, are position detectable and capable of providing an electronic signal when not properly seated in the blocked position.
 (Refer to Appendix H., I., Position Detection Devices of this Ordinance.)
 (3) The valve vent, including piping between blocking valves, is not cleaned until milk has been removed or isolated, except in the case of a properly designed and operated system.
 This drainable opening to the atmosphere may be cleaned while milk is isolated by one (1) of the blocking valves.
 A properly designed and operated system shall incorporate the following:

-i) During CIP, a valve actuation of the cleaning/sanitizing solution blocking valve may be used for cleaning the valve vent, including piping between blocking valves, provided there shall not be pressurization of cleaning solutions on the exterior of the valve isolating milk that can equal or exceed the pressure of the milk being isolated, and ii) During CIP with a valve actuation for cleaning the valve vent, including piping between blocking valves, the position detection of the valve isolating milk from the valve vent, including piping between blocking valves, and the position detection of the vent open to the atmosphere, shall be monitored and interlocked with the pump or source of liquid pressure, such that if it is determined they are not properly positioned, the pump or source of liquid pressure shall be immediately de-energized.
+i) During CIP, the valve blocking the cleaning/sanitizing solution may be pulsed open for cleaning the valve vent, including piping between blocking valves, provided the blocking valves are fail-safe and the vent is self-draining and free from restrictions.
+Other means of preventing pressurization of cleaning solutions on the exterior of the valve isolating milk may be individually evaluated and found to be acceptable by FDA and the Regulatory Agency.

+ii) During CIP with a valve actuation for cleaning the valve vent, including piping between blocking valves, the position detection of the valve isolating milk from the valve vent, including piping between blocking valves, and the position detection of the vent open to the atmosphere, shall be monitored and interlocked with the pump or source of liquid pressure, such that if it is determined they are not properly positioned, the pump or source of liquid pressure shall be immediately de-energized.